Lab 06 — Cloudflare Tunnel

 - Click Add a tunnel, select Cloudflared, click Next.

-# From your laptop (replace TUNNEL_ID and path to your downloaded file)
+# From your laptop (replace TUNNEL_ID and the path to your download)

 TUNNEL_ID="xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx"